ben-wes/pd-simplex/README.md

 * persistence of `0.5` yields octaves' amplitudes `1, 0.5, 0.25, 0.125, 0.0625, ...`
 * persistence of `0.9` yields octaves' amplitudes `1, 0.9, 0.81, 0.729, 0.6561, ...`

-If normalization is activated (through creation argument or message), the sum of all octaves' amplitudes gets normalized to 1.
+If normalization is activated (via creation argument or message), the sum of all octaves' amplitudes gets normalized to 1.